Wilhelm005/Research-Code/README.md

 ## Brightness Temperature combination notebook:
-##### Combined_Brightness_Temperature
+##### Combined_Brightness_Temperature_w_V745Sco
-###### ( This has all novae, V1535 Sco, V1534 Sco, V407 Cyg, V5589 Sgr, V392 Per, V723 Cas, RS Oph, and USco.
+###### ( This has all novae, V745 Sco, V1535 Sco, V1534 Sco, V407 Cyg, V5589 Sgr, V392 Per, V723 Cas, RS Oph, and USco.
 The notebook conatins code and a plot which compiles and compares the novae at the most constraining frequency (which is usually the smallest frequency), and the frequency for each nova can be seen through the code. )
+###### Also have Combined_Brightness_Temperature, which was the original, but that one is not updated with the V745 Sco nova.

 ## Vpeak vs Smax and Tmax vs visual t2 plots